 Mints make coins out of metal, and except for gold, most will react negatively with a variety of different environmental factors.
 Some of the most common metals used in coins are copper and silver.
 These metals are also some of the most chemically reactive metals.
 If you know what the enemy is, you can create a defense plan to protect your collection.

-Improper handling causes the most preventable type of damage to coins.
+- Improper handling: Improper handling causes the most preventable type of damage to coins.
 Touching a coin directly with your fingers can leave deposits of acids and oils that will damage the surface.
-Also, dropping a coin onto a hard surface can cause irreparable damage that will reduce the coins value.
+Also, dropping a coin onto a hard surface can cause irreparable damage that will reduce the coin's value.
 You should always follow safe coin handling techniques.